Frequently Asked Questions

 Our wonderful volunteer base allows us to meet our goals of supporting locally grown and prepared foods by maintaining successful farmers markets and educating the public on the importance of buying locally.
 Volunteers are essential to every aspect of our mission and we simply couldn’t do what we do without them.
 If you are interested in becoming a market volunteer, please e-mail us directly email@example.com

 Pets are allowed.
 Though, they should be kept on a short leash and by your side.
 Always come prepared with doggy bags in case they can’t hold it!
+Please avoid bringing them in the summer to reduce exposure to hot asphalt and excessive heat.
+We recommend covering their paws if you bring them in the later hours.
+We have a water bowl (cool water) that is refilled every hour near the information booth.

 The Supplemental Nutrition Assistance Program (SNAP), formerly known as the Food Stamp Program, administers benefits through an Electronic Bank Transfer (EBT) system.
 SNAP recipients receive their benefits electronically and access them with their EBT card at the Market Information Booth in exchange for wooden $1 tokens that can be used directly with vendors at the market.
 The SNAP Program is a federally funded USDA Food and Nutrition Services program.